Andreas-Svensson/statistics/project/report.md

 ## Petal

-First looking at petal point distribution.
-There seems to be a linear relation between width and length.
-Will move on to look at correlation for this relation later.
+First looking at petal point distribution, it looks like the relation between petal width and length is linear.
+Though there is a gap with no measurements, the overall trend does seem linear in nature.

 ![](assets/petal_regression_scatter.png)